raeleus/Hashtag-DnD/README.md

 See the [user guide here](https://github.com/raeleus/Hashtag-DnD/wiki).
 Watch the [tutorial video](https://youtu.be/E5TYU7rDaBQ).

 v.
+0.1.1
+* #note without parameters will store the last action text into the notes
+* Minor bug fixes and improvements

+v.
 0.1.0
 * Added `#createlocation`, `#goto`, `#gonorth`, `#gosouth`, `#goeast`, `#gowest`, `#removelocation`, `#clearlocations`, `#getlocation` and `#showlocations` to enable travelling.
 * Added `#map` to generate an ASCII map based on the locations and player location.